 Apply by April 15th.

 In 2023—following a rigorous application process that considered both academic excellence and community engagement—we awarded 10 U.S. high school seniors who are legally blind with unrestricted scholarships to aid their transition from high school to college or university.
-Additionally, six graduate students received merit scholarships to support their continuing education.
+Additionally, five graduate students received merit scholarships to support their continuing education.